Direct links to:

 How long is the protection status S valid?

 The status is valid until the Federal Council withdraws it (Art.
 76 AsylA), and depends on the continued existence of serious general danger in Ukraine (Art.
-4 AsylA).
-Switzerland will coordinate with the Schengen countries in doing so.
+4 AsylA), whereby Switzerland will coordinate with the Schengen countries.

 The Federal Council will withdraw protection status S if it concludes that the security situation allows for people to return; a transitional period will be established leading up to departure.

 What does someone fleeing Ukraine need to do to obtain protection status S in Switzerland?

 We recommend all those seeking protection who have already entered Switzerland and have not yet registered to submit their application online via the RegisterMe web portal.